|Oracle Workflow Developer's Guide|

 Part Number B10284-02

-Attention: To update the internal name for an activity once it is defined, you must use a special SQL script called wfchact.sql.
-You should only use this script to correct errors in an activity's internal name during design time.
-Do not use this script to rename activities that are involved in running instances of processes.
-See: Wfchact.sql, Oracle Workflow Administrator's Guide.
+Attention: To update the internal name for a lookup type once it is defined, you must use a special SQL script called wfchlut.sql.
+You should only use this script to correct errors in a lookup type's internal name during design time.
+Do not use this script to rename lookup types that are involved in running instances of processes.
+See: Wfchlut.sql, Oracle Workflow Administrator's Guide.

 Caution: Do not include colons ":" or leading/trailing spaces in your internal name.

-13. The notification activity now appears beneath Notifications in the navigator tree.
-You can review or edit the properties of this activity at any time by double-clicking on the activity in the navigator tree or by selecting the activity and choosing Properties from the Edit menu or by pressing Enter on your keyboard.
+5. The lookup type you just defined now appears beneath the Lookup Types branch in the navigator tree.
+You can review or edit the properties of this lookup type at any time by double-clicking on the lookup type in the navigator tree or by selecting the lookup type and choosing Properties from the Edit menu.

 Copyright © 2003 Oracle Corporation.